 I use this free online tool on every headline I write, whether it’s for my own blog, my content creation clients or my freelance writing pitches.
 I’ve started using it to test out future book titles too.

 Your personal online proofreader, Grammarly can proofread everything from a blog post to a book.
 I’m not saying you should always skip paying a human editor/proofreader (it depends on the project) but for your day-to-day content, Grammarly is great.
 If you’re launching a book, course or information product, you might want to perfect it by employing a professional copy editor and proofreader, but you can still save money by using Grammarly to improve your content before handing it over to an editor.
+The folks at Grammarly have made a quick video to help you decide if this tool is for you.
+Click below to view it.

 This free WordPress plug-in optimizes every post I write, both for myself and my content creation clients.
 If you’re still not sure how to use Search Engine Optimization, this book does a great job of explaining it, but if you use Yoast, you’ll need less of an in-depth knowledge, and more of a basic understanding.
 Yoast is one of the five essential free plugins I recommend you install on any new blog.